3rcok/arcade-game-1/README.md

 Required: Assume that the player who finds your github has no technical knowledge.
 How would they access your game?
 -----------------------------------------------------------------------------------
-... really? someone with "no technical knowledge" is trying to access my game on github?
+Sorry dont remember seeing this requirement....
+But, really? someone with "no technical knowledge" is trying to access my game on github?
 At some point you have to make assumptions of your target audience.
 In this case if you need the to reference a read me file you would not be the target audience.
 Without these assumptions things could easily get out of hand.

 lol, ok here it is!